-Contested Elections and White Ballots.
-If the number of candidates nominated for a position exceeds the number of available positions (for example, for a local allocated two delegates to the convention, three or more individuals are nominated for delegate), the election is contested and ballots must be mailed for members to vote.
-If there is only one nomination for each position (for example, for a local allocated two delegates to the convention, only two individuals are nominated), the nominees are declared elected (known as a "white ballot".
-Continue nominations until at least one individual is nominated, and accepts nomination, for each slot.
+- Contested Election.
+If the number of candidates nominated for a position exceeds the number of available positions (for example, for a local allocated two delegates to the convention, three or more individuals are nominated for delegate), the election is contested, and ballots must be mailed for members to vote. - White Ballot.
+If there is only one nomination for each position (for example, for a local allocated two delegates to the convention, only two individuals are nominated), the nominees are declared elected. - No nominations.
+It is important for each Local Union to be represented at the IBT Convention.
+The least favorable outcome of your Local's nomination meeting is for no member to be nominated and accept nomination, for each delegate and alternate delegate position available.

 Candidate's meeting.
-Immediately after the nomination meeting, a meeting of nominated candidates should be held.
+Whether your nomination meeting results in a contested election or a white ballot, a meeting of nominated candidates should be held immediately after nominations.
 (Even with a white ballot, you will need to determine the ranking of elected delegates and alternates.)